U.S. Courthouse for the Utah District

 GSA received $185 million dollars in construction and construction management funding for the Salt Lake City Courthouse project.
 The new building is located on a site directly adjacent to the west of the existing Frank E. Moss Courthouse.
 The site clearing has included the successful relocation of the historic Odd Fellows building.

 The Salt Lake City Courthouse is a new U.S. District Court building to house the expanding needs of the U.S. District Court in the District of Utah.
 The present Frank E. Moss Courthouse exceeded its original design capacity from both a space and security perspective.
-The new courthouse will be built to achieve LEED Gold certification from the U.S. Green Building Council.
+In December 2015, the new courthouse achieved LEED Gold certification from the U.S. Green Building Council.
 In addition to the U.S. District Courts, the building will house, the U.S. Marshals Service, and U.S. Probation.

 The building is connected by a tunnel to the Frank E. Moss Courthouse, which is situated adjacent to and directly east of the new building.
 The facility surrounded by a garden of grass, trees and other landscaped elements and houses seven district and three magistrate courtrooms, along with 14 chambers and office-support spaces on 10 floors above grade.
 The two floors below grade will contain parking and building support space.